Changes to the PRM Exam - 2015

 Going forward, the PRMIA Education Committee has adopted a plan to revise the PRM syllabus and include the latest developments on a yearly basis.
 The Education Committee is made up of industry practitioners working in leading financial institutions worldwide.
 Their role is to keep current the organization’s exam syllabi, reflecting evolution in the professional responsibilities of risk managers.

 What are the new training materials, and when will they be available?

-In March 2015, PRMIA will release The Professional Risk Managers’ Handbook Series, Second Edition.
+In late April 2015, PRMIA will release The Professional Risk Managers’ Handbook Series, 2015 Edition.

 PRM Handbook Volumes I and II are undergoing an update in order to include the latest developments in the risk management space, while PRM Handbook Volume III is being replaced with a brand new 3-part publication.